Why Fans Love Gilmore Girls

 In episode two of season five Lorelai makes disparaging comments about attending a venue full of women who had not shaved their legs.
 In Gilmore World, absences of grooming go punished.
 In the same episode, Lyndsay’s mother approaches Rory in the street and accuses Rory of being a homewrecker.
 At no point in that same episode is it said that it was not Rory who was married, and therefore Dean’s own fault for breaking up his own marriage.

-By the way, there are a lot of jokes about prostitution.
+By the way, there are a lot of jokes about sex work.

 I mention this not because I want to shield my daughter from knowing anything about the darker side of life, but because I don’t want my daughter to think, in a superior fashion, that being a ‘whore’ is somehow the best of all insults.
 That’s a long story, but suffice to say, using whore as an insult is not a very kind thing to do in a world where human trafficking is a huge problem, where lots of countries don’t look after their women and girls, and where the demand for female prostitution is as strong as it ever was in a world where we like to think women make ‘bad choices’.

 Explain that one to a tween.
-Because all she’ll see is that ‘whore’ is an insult.
+Unless you’re the commentary, all she’ll see is that ‘whore’ is an insult.
 Along with ‘slut’, and similar, with the flip-side being that virginity is a special prize.

 To sum this issue up, this show is about women and contains a lot of feminist messages, but feminism has evolved a little since the mid 2000s.